godfriedmeesters/controller/README.md

 ## System Requirements

 DiffScraper Controller needs a connection to a central Redis database (to send jobs to bots).
 In addition, to store offers returned by bots, a PostgreSQL database needs to be available.
+Redis and PostgreSQL connection details can be set through the enviromental variables defined in [.env](https://github.com/godfriedmeesters/controller/blob/main/.env ".env").

 ## Installation Guide